jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/README.md

 https://www.dropbox.com/s/itirt3saq2duhr8/inference_graph.rar?dl=0
 and extract the contents to \object_detection\inference_graph.
 The inference graph you have just downloaded will work "out of the box" and you can test it out after all the setup instructions in procedures 2A - 2F have been completed by running the "object_detection_image.py" or _video.py or _webcam.py script.

-If you wish to train your own object detector, delete the following files below (do not delete the folders):
+If you wish to train your own object detector, delete the following files below (**do not delete the folders**):
-All files in \object_detection\images\train and \object_detection\images\test
+All files in "\object_detection\images\train" and "\object_detection\images\test"
-The “test_labels.csv” and “train_labels.csv” files in \object_detection\images
+The *test_labels.csv* and *train_labels.csv* files in "\object_detection\images"
-All files in \object_detection\training
+All files in "\object_detection\training"
-All files in \object_detection\inference_graph
+All files in "\object_detection\inference_graph"

-And now, you are all set to start training your own object detector from scratch.
+And now, you are all set to *start training your own object detector from scratch*.
 Assuming all the files listed above were deleted, this tutorial will explore on and describe how to generate the files for your own training dataset.

 #### 2D.
 Setup a Separate Anaconda Virtual Environment
 Search for the Anaconda Prompt utility from the Start menu on Windows.
 Right click on it, and click “Run as Administrator”.
 Windows will ask you if you would like to allow it to make changes for your computer, click Yes.